The Ultimate Ski Road Trip with the Ikon Pass

 If you’re like me (and a lot of Coloradans), you faithfully buy your ski pass each year with the best intentions to visit more than just the nearest resort.
 And with more than 40 destinations, the Ikon Pass offers plenty of tempting mountains to experience.
-Now, with the addition of Escape’s Salt Lake City depot, it’s easier than ever to cross a bunch off your list on an iconic ski road trip with the Ikon Pass through Colorado and Utah!
+Now, with the addition of Escape’s camper van rental in Salt Lake City, it’s easier than ever to cross a bunch off your list on an iconic ski road trip with the Ikon Pass through Colorado and Utah!
 While this itinerary starts in Denver and ends in SLC, it works just as well in reverse!

 Colorado’s Front Range Skiing